pensjonatus/flash-fiction/blog/sex-doll.md

 ---
-title: 'Sex Doll'
+title: Sex Doll
 date: '2014-08-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Striker, snap out of it, man," Toad's voice sounded distant and distorted, like